-Bad habits can keep us feeling stagnant in our daily life.
-Everyone wants to find ways to break bad habits, especially because we spend a tremendous amount of energy feeling frustrated about them!
-Bad habits are behavior cycles that have become a fixed part of our life.
+Bad habits can keep us feeling stagnant in our daily lives.
+Everyone wants to find ways to break bad habits, mainly because we spend a tremendous amount of energy feeling frustrated about them!
+Bad habits are behavior cycles that have become a fixed part of our lives.
 For some of us, bad habits are an annoying part of our daily routine.

 What To Do When You Feel Stagnant and Stuck In Bad Habits

-We all know that modern living is much safer and easier than in ancient cultures.
-Originally our brain had the important job of keeping us safe and alive.
-Food choices, angry people and hungry animals were all part of the daily obstacle course for our brains.
+We all know modern living is much safer and easier than in ancient cultures.
+Originally, our brain had the important job of keeping us safe and alive.
+Food choices, angry people, and hungry animals were all part of the daily obstacle course for our brains.

 Are Bad Habits A Sign Of Laziness?

-As a result, our brains are wired to choose actives and behaviors that require lower levels of energy.
-It reserves the larger amounts of energy for life saving activities, like running from a lion or hiding from the really angry next door neighbors.
-When we create habits, our brain gets to keep that extra energy that might be used on decision making or choice analysis.
+As a result, our brains are wired to choose activities and behaviors that require lower levels of energy.
+It reserves larger amounts of energy for life-saving activities, like running from a lion or hiding from the really angry next-door neighbors.
+When we create habits, our brain keeps that extra energy that might be used for decision-making or choice analysis.

-We get a safe outcome and the brain gets to save its energy for more difficult tasks.
-That is why it is so difficult to break bad habits, our brain loves routine!
+We get a safe outcome, and the brain gets to save its energy for more complex tasks.
+That is why it is so difficult to break bad habits; our brain loves routine!
 Even if the routine is unhealthy or even painful, the brain will resist the effort to change.
 Combine that with the negative emotions that keep us feeling fatigued and it is no surmise that breaking bad habits feels impossible!

 Bad Habits Can Affect Your Mental Health